Birthmark Removal Surgery

 While most Café au lait spots are harmless, multiple café au lait spots and those with other skin changes may lead your doctor to suspect an underlying genetic disorder such as Neurofibromatosis or Tuberous Sclerosis.

-The Laser Pigmentation removal treatment can be used to treat Café au lait spots.
+Picosecond and Q-Switched lasers are effective at treating Café au lait spots.
 CALM birthmarks are known to recur after laser, and may require repeated treatments.

 Nevus of Ota